cs3216/cs3216.github.io/coursework/mobile/index.md

 are unable to find yourself a group, you will be randomly assigned one.

 This assignment is highly open-ended.
-We provide milestones so that we can grade your application in a consistent way, even though everyone would be building different apps.
+We provide milestones so that we can grade your application in a consistent way, even though everyone will be building different apps.
 This assignment is also designed to introduce you to the various elements of mobile cloud application development and the milestones are there to ensure that you learn about the elements in a structured way.
 We will also provide some related tips, references and a little bit of help to get you started.
 These milestones constitute 70% of the assignment's grade.

-Like the previous assignment, if you find that some of the proposed milestones do not make sense for the application you intend to build, you can petition to replace them with some other deliverables.
+With that said, you have a lot of freedom to express your creativity.
+You are free to develop any application you choose.
+However, if some of the proposed milestones do not make sense for the application you intend to build, you can petition to replace them with some other deliverables.
 You are to explain why we should agree to your petition, and submit your petition at least one week before the assignment is due.
 **Your petition is subject to approval.**